mmtrebuchet/bpreveal/doc/text/programs.rst

 :py:func:`utils.easyInterpretFlat<bpreveal.utils.easyInterpretFlat>` to get
 importance scores.
-If you need something even more custom, you'll have to wade through the arcane and complex :py:mod:`interpretUtils<bpreveal.interpretUtils>` module and I'm sorry for you.
+If you need something even more custom, you'll have to wade through the arcane and complex :py:mod:`interpretUtils<bpreveal.internal.interpretUtils>` module and I'm sorry for you.

 Working with motifs
 '''''''''''''''''''